Rohan-Fernandez/Rohan-Fernandez.github.io/docs/API.md

 ----------

 ## Message Type 1: Toggle Manual/automatic modes
-* Button controlled toggle that will decide if the sensor data or button data drives the motors
+* Incoming toggle data that will decide if the sensor data or button data drives the motors

 |               | Byte 1      |
 |---------------|-------------|